JAGFx/FormJS/README.md

 </html >
 ````

 > Note: By default, the font used is "Quicksand Regular".
-If you want to change it, see style customisation section
+If you want to change it, you can override or create a custom style

 ### Custom settings

 #### Alert message

-If you want to customise the default error message (Unexpected by example), see below
+You can customise the default error message (Unexpected by example)

 ````javascript
 $( '#yourForm' ).formJS( {